-A company that is on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, created pursuant to s.
+A company on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, created pursuant to s.
 215.473, F.S., or is engaged in business operations in Cuba or Syria, is ineligible for, and may not bid on, submit a proposal for, or enter into or renew a contract with an agency or local governmental entity for goods or services of \$1 million or more.
+A company on the Scrutinized Companies that Boycott Israel List, created pursuant to s.
+215.4725, F.S., or is engaged in a boycott of Israel, is ineligible for, and may not bid on, submit a proposal for, or enter of \$1 million or more.
+A company on the Scrutinized Companies that Boycott Israel List, created pursuant to s.
+215.4725, F.S., or is engaged in a boycott of Israel, is ineligible for, and may not bid on, submit a proposal for, or enter into or renew a contract with an agency or local governmental entity for a contract in any amount.
 See s.
 287.135(2), F.S.

-Any contract with the ELC for goods or services of \$1 million or more entered into or renewed on or after July 1, 2012, must contain a provision that allows for the termination of such contract at the option of the awarding body if the company is found to have submitted a false certification as provided under s.
-287.135 (5), been placed on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, or been engaged in business operations in Cuba or Syria. s.
-287.135(3)(b), F.S.
+Any contract the ELC enters into or renews on or after July 1, 2018, for goods or services of \$1 million or more, must contain a provision that allows for the termination of such contract at the option of the awarding body if the company is found to have submitted a false certification as provided under s.
+287.135(5), F.S., been placed on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in Sudan List, or been engaged in business operations in Cuba or Syria or is found to have been placed on the Scrutinized Companies that Boycott Israel List or is engaged in a boycott of Israel.